 The country has a good job market, expenditures are affordable, and there is an equality in income.
 Also, Canada is economically stable, family-friendly, politically stable, safe, and has a well-developed public education system along with a well-developed public health system.

 Canadians receive better social benefits such as better healthcare, paid maternity leave, and more significant subsidization of their post-secondary schools.

 The cost of living in Canada is generally regarded as high, but when it is compared to other parts of the world, like, Western Europe, it is comparatively cheaper.

 There are significant differences in the cost of living in Canada between rural areas and major cities such as Toronto or Vancouver, which can be very expensive.

 It is important to note that there are differences in incomes between cities, provinces, and of course, sectors.
-The highest paid sectors in Canada are mining and oil/gas drilling and work in the utilities – water, electricity, and telecommunications.
+The highest-paid industries in Canada are mining and oil/gas drilling and work in the utilities – water, electricity, and telecommunications.
 On the other hand, people working in accommodation and food services, arts, entertainment, and recreation sectors tend to have lower salaries.

 The list talks about the top five most expensive cities to live in Canada.

-The basic cost of living in popular countries (In Canadian dollars)
+The essential cost of living in popular countries (In Canadian dollars)

 1 bedroom flat in the city center (monthly rent)- $1,632.92